devNimi/Responsive-Images-Blog-Udacity-Project-/README.md

 Course journey involves understading responsive images, using grunt to optimize images and automate workflow, I also helped me to go deep in world of  source set `srcset` attribute and `<picture>` element :)

 ##Getting Started

+Make sure imagemagick and graphicsmagick are installed on your machine

 First you'll to need make sure you have all `node_modules` and optimized images in <mark>images/</mark> directory.
 `cd` to project's root directory and run the following command:
 ```